 - The Consumer Affairs & Public Information (CAPI) Division of the Department of Public Service can help Vermonters with regulated utility concerns.
 This includes electric, telephone, natural gas and private water service.
 They also try to help with cell phone services and broadband matters.
 You can contact them:

 - Learn about unemployment benefits, including questions about COVID and employers who say you need a vaccine.

 - Learn how unemployment pay impacts other benefits.

-- The Department of Labor says I have been overpaid unemployment benefits and I need to pay them back.
-What should I do?
+- Learn what you can do if the Department of Labor says you were overpaid unemployment benefits and need to pay them back.

 If you think your workplace is not safe, contact Vermont’s Occupational and Health Administration (VOSHA) to discuss your concerns.
 You may be asked to fill out a complaint form about the hazards.

 Complaints are retyped and your name and personal information are removed.
 Employees are protected from discrimination for filing a complaint with VOSHA.
 If you are a victim of discrimination because you filed a complaint, contact VOSHA within 30 days.
 If you are discriminated against, you may also file a private action (law suit) against your employer.